icpac-igad/gsky-wps-api/README.md

 | `start_datetime` | `string` | **Optional**.
 The start date to limit the data to.
 Must be in format `yyyy-MM-ddTHH:mm`.
 For example `2020-09-08T00:00`|
 | `end_datetime` | `string` | **Optional**.
 The end date to limit the data to.
 Must be in format `yyyy-MM-ddTHH:mm`.
 For example `2022-02-22T00:00` |

-Json Body Data -  `Required`
+**Json Body Data** -  `Required`

-This should be a `geojson` feature collection with one feature that is either a point, polygon ro multipolygon
+This should be a `geojson` feature collection with one feature that is either a point, polygon or multipolygon

-Point POST data example
+Point data sample
 ```json
 {
     "type": "FeatureCollection",